 The Galaxy’s Edge area of the Disney theme parks is based on the Star Wars movie franchise.
-Disneyland in California and Walt Disney World in Florida both host this themed area in their parks.
+Disneyland in California and Walt Disney World in Florida host this themed area in their parks.
 It includes fourteen acres at both parks.
 Galaxy’s Edge is fictionally located in the village of Blackspire, on the frontier planet of Batuu, and includes shops, restaurants, entertainment, and other attractions to enhance the enjoyment of the park visitors.

 Galaxy’s Edge was announced as a building project at the California and Florida parks in 2015, and construction began on them in 2016.
 The California one opened first, in May of 2019.
 The Florida one opened a few months later, in August of that year.
-Scott Trowbridge, who is a Disney Imagineer, oversaw design and construction at both locations.
+Scott Trowbridge, a Disney Imagineer, oversaw design and construction at both locations.

 Batuu is home to those who prefer to stay hidden.
 Located on the galaxy’s edge, Batuu was once a busy crossroads in the days prior to lightspeed.
 With the rise of hyperspace travel, however, the world — notable for the lush trees and mountains spikes that decorate its surface — was left behind, its prominence lost to planets on more popular trade routes.